P-Layer-app/download/README.md

 3. If Preview is not selected or disappears, preview falls back to Program output.
 4. `Preview Volume` affects preview path only (Program output is unchanged).
 5. `Preview Volume` uses a non-linear curve for finer low-level control (`gain = slider^2`).
+6. If `Enable Live Input takeover` is off, `GO LIVE` keeps the previous behavior and only stops automation playback.

 ## Step 4.
 Configure Streaming (if needed)